Aiven-Labs/kafka-streams-example/README.md

 ## Building the program

 For simplicity in the container file, we build a fat (uber) JAR.
-This means that all of non-standard dependencies are frozen into the final executable.
+This means that all of the programs non-standard dependencies (the ones not provided by the JRE) are frozen into the final executable.

-Build the JAR file with
+Build that fat JAR file with
 ```shell
 gradle uberJar
 ```